lypso1/group-buy/README.md

 In this tutorial, we will be writing two smart contracts that allow multiple buyers to place orders in CELO.
 We will also be creating a group buying web application which provides us with an interface to interact with the smart contracts.

 To successfully test out the web application, you will need to have three accounts in your MetaMask wallet.
-Each account should have at least 10
+Each account should have at least 10 CELO